Dravani/Cook-Master/Sprint Files/Sprint4.md

-Tasks Completed: Users can like posts, users can comment on posts, users can leave feedback that goes to database, users can create a user profile
+Tasks Completed: Users can like posts, users can comment on posts, users can leave feedback that goes to database, users can create a user profile, users can't post or give feedback if not logged in

 API Documentation:
 Ingredient API: